Fine-Find/fine-find/README.md

 Start the application with `npm run dev`.

 ## Components
-Component should live in their own folder based on the name of the component.
+Components should live in their own folder based on the name of the component.
 A component is declared in `PascalCase` and the folder named as such.

 When a component lives in a folder sharing the name of the component, the name of the component file should be `index.tsx`.
 The reason the file is named `index.tsx` instead of `ComponentName.tsx` is to avoid ugly import statements.